hbctraining/variant_analysis/lessons/10_variant_filtering.md

 More information on `FilterMutectCalls` can be found [here](https://gatk.broadinstitute.org/hc/en-us/articles/360036856831-FilterMutectCalls) and a more technical guide to the filtering can be found [here](https://github.com/broadinstitute/gatk/blob/master/docs/mutect/mutect.pdf) in Section II.

-## Filter VCF files for only variants with PASS in the FILTER field using `SnpSift`
+## Filter VCF files for only variants with PASS in the FILTER field using SnpSift

 Now, we are going to filter for only variants that had a FILTER result of `PASS`.
-To do this filtering we are going to use `SnpSift`, which is part of the [`SnpEff and SnpSift suite`](http://pcingola.github.io/SnpEff/) of tools.
-We will be later be using `SnpEff` to annotate our variants and `SnpSift` to priotize our variants later, but for now we are just going to use `SnpSift` to filter out our variants.
+To do this filtering we are going to use `SnpSift`, which is part of the [`SnpEff` and `SnpSift` suite](http://pcingola.github.io/SnpEff/) of tools.
+We will later be using `SnpEff` to annotate our variants and `SnpSift` to prioritize our variants, but for now we are just going to use `SnpSift` to filter out our variants.
 If some of the syntax for this command is unclear, that is fine.
-We are going to spend time covering the syntax later during the variant prioritization section.
-Now, we can add our `SnpSift` command to the after the `FilterMutectCalls` command:
+We are going to spend time covering the syntax later during the [Variant Prioritization section](13_variant_prioritization.md).
+Now, we can add our `SnpSift` command after the `FilterMutectCalls` command:

 ```
 # Filter for only SNPs with PASS in the FILTER field